-According to Tax foundation, Estonia’s top score in 2019 is driven mainly by four positive features of its tax code:
+According to Tax Foundation, Estonia’s top score in 2022 is driven mainly by four positive features of its tax code:

-- It has a 20 per cent tax rate on corporate income (reduced to 14 per cent in case of regular dividends) that is only applied to distributed profits.
+- It has no corporate income tax on reinvested and retained profits (and a 14-20 per cent corporate income tax rate on distributed profits).
 This means that Estonia’s corporate income tax system allows companies to reinvest their profits tax-free.

-- It has a flat 20 percent tax on individual income.
-The tax is not applied in case of distributed dividends that have already been taxed with a corporate income tax (see above).
+- It has a flat 20 per cent tax on individual income.
+The tax is not applied in the case of distributed dividends that have already been taxed with a corporate income tax (see above).

 - Its property tax applies only to the value of land, rather than to the value of real property or capital.